 If you need three layers of clothing on, the kids will need at least four – particularly when the youngest ones have a habit of suddenly wanting to peel layers off one at a time.
 Get thermal tops and bottoms for everyone.
 These’ll keep core temperatures warm, even if extremities are feeling the cold.

 Thermals can be wool or synthetic; both options are lightweight and wick moisture away from the body, however the latter is generally more affordable.
 Polar fleece jumpers are great for the same reasons.
 A pair of snow pants and a breathable waterproof jacket are a good idea, as are insulated booties – however gumboots and warm wool socks will also do the trick on mild days.

 Shop the full range of awesome kids' winter clothing styles at our marketplace.

-A toilet training toddler + snow pants = a lot of hassles and probably a few accidents.
-Take extra, extra pants for these kids, as snow pants are super hard to get off quickly.
-Maybe a pull-up just for the day is an option?
-I tried this with my son, and he refused, so we had many accidents.
-Next time, I will be forcing the issue.
-Remember to carry chains, even if you have a 4WD.
-Safety is super important in hazardous zones.
-Turn on your headlights, even in the middle of the day.
-Lift your wipers up off the windscreen, so the rubber doesn’t stick to the window.
+A toilet training toddler + snow pants = a lot of hassles and probably some yellow snow.
+Take a few extra pairs of pants for these kids, because believe us, snow pants can be super hard to get off quickly (particularly if it’s a onesie), and an accident may be inevitable.
+If you can get your kid to co-operate, a pull-up just for the day is an option that’ll save you a lot of grief.

+When so many of our snowy regions are at the end of slippery, mountainous roads, getting there can be half the battle.
+Remember to carry chains, even if you have a 4WD, in case there are areas of black ice.
+Turn your headlights on even in the middle of the day, and once you’ve parked, lift your wipers up off the windscreen so the rubber blades don’t stick to the glass.